xtmtd/Phylogenomics/scripts/README.md

  ● **BUSCO_extraction.sh**:

-1. Type 'bash BUSCO_extraction.sh BUSCO_folder', e.g., bash BUSCO_extraction.sh BUSCOs/.
-All the BUSCO results (run_* folders) are deposited in the same folder, e.g., BUSCOs/.
+1. Type 'bash BUSCO_extraction.sh'.
 2. Tools TransDecoder, parallel are used in this script and will be automatically checked prior to formal analyses.
+3. Input the number of threads/cores (e.g., 8).
+4. Input the name of input directory containing all alignments, e.g., /PATH/BUSCOs/ (All the BUSCO results (run_* folders) are deposited in the same folder, e.g., BUSCOs/).
-3. Modify the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
+5. Modify the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
-4. Merge sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
+6. Merge sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
-5. Filter loci having too few taxa (less than three), and palced the rest of the fasta files in 2-loci_filter/.
+7. Filter loci having too few taxa (less than three), and palced the rest of the fasta files in 2-loci_filter/.

  ● **align_MAFFT.sh**:

-1. Type 'bash align_MAFFT.sh', e.g., bash align_MAFFT.sh.
+1. Type 'bash align_MAFFT.sh'.
 2. Tools MAFFT and MAGUS are used in this script and will be automatically checked prior to formal analyses.
 3. Input the option for MAFFT-based strategy: 1. mafft-auto; 2. linsi; 3. einsi; 4. ginsi; 5.
 MAGUS.
 Enter the number which strategy will be choosen.
 4. Input the number of threads/cores (e.g., 8).
-5. Input the name of input directory, e.g., 2-loci_filter/faa/.
+5. Input the name of input directory containing all alignments, e.g., 2-loci_filter/faa/.
-6. Input the name of output directory, e.g., 3-faa_align.
+6. input the name of output directory, or an existing directory, e.g., 3-faa_align.
 All the fasta files after aligning will be palced in this folder.

  ● **trmming_alignments.sh**:

-1. Type 'bash trmming_alignments.sh', e.g., bash trmming_alignments.sh.
+1. Type 'bash trmming_alignments.sh'.
-2. Tools trimAl, BMGE and ClipKIT are used in this script and will be automatically checked prior to formal analyses.
+2. Tools parallel, trimAl, BMGE and ClipKIT are used in this script and will be automatically checked prior to formal analyses.
 3. Input the number of threads/cores (e.g., 8).
 4. Input the option for input alignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments will be choosen.
 5. Input the option for trimming tool: 1. trimAl; 2.
 BMGE; 3.
 ClipKIT.
 Enter the number which trimming tools will be choosen.